 Our current student advisors are:

-anette@linguaschool.us (Aneta Szewc )
+anette@lingua.us (Aneta Szewc)

-lucy@linguaschool.us (Lucy Lyubetska) Ms. Lyubetska is also the Director of Education and Principal DSO, and makes herself available via phone: (847) 877-2800 and by appointment.
+lucy@lingua.us (Lucy Lyubetska) Ms. Lyubetska is also the Director of Education and Principal DSO, and makes herself available via phone: (847) 877-2800 and by appointment.

-If students have any questions they can also “chat” with an advisor directly on our website www.linguaschool.us (our advisor connection is coming soon) or they can find us on Facebook.
+If students have any questions they can also “chat” with an advisor directly on our website www.linguachi.com or they can find us on Facebook.
 Our advisors are here to provide comprehensive services and to support students along the way!
 Students are however ultimately responsible for monitoring their own progress and understanding IEC polices.

 In regards to course availability, IEC refers students to the Academic Calendar published by our office on a quarterly basis.
 The IEC Academic Calendar is placed on IEC Information and Student’s Board at both campuses.
 All classes must have a minimum of 6 students enrolled to begin.
 Course offerings and availability, therefore, may vary.